joppli/framework.php/README.md

 ### config/config.yml

-The config file be of what ever flavor.
-I prefer the [YAML](http://yaml.org/), why I use that.
+The config file can be of what ever flavor you desire as long as you convert it to a php array in the end.
+I prefer [YAML](http://yaml.org/).

 #### Basic example: